peffis/yaws_api_ext/README.md

 The arguments to handle_large_body/5 are:
-- UserData (this is any user data that the user wants to be added as argument to the three callback functions)
+- UserData (this is any user data that the user wants to be added as argument to init_state callback function when it is later evaluated)
 - A (the Yaws arg record of the request)
-- init_state (should return the state you need to keep between different chunks - this call takes the Yaws arg and the UserArgs as argument)
+- init_state (should return the initial state you need to keep between different chunks - this call takes the Yaws arg and the UserArgs as argument)
 - process_data (should process the incoming data chunk and return the